 Employees are typically a company’s biggest expense.
 There are three common pay structures in business.
 Each fits different scenarios.
 Let’s take a closer look.

 Flat weekly/monthly rate based on a person working a specific number of hours.
 This is typically reserved for owners, managers, and some admin roles.
 You might want to assign this to yourself for budgeting purposes.

 This pay structure just tracks the hours an employee works and pays them a set hourly rate.
 This pay structure is solely based on time, not performance.

 In Portland, Sanford says, “I pay my employees $14 to $16 per hour.”

 Typically used in sales to give employees a percentage of revenue.
-It is a strictly performance compensation model.
+It is a strictly performance-based compensation model.

-Paying employees an hourly wage works for most positions working selling custom T-shirts, but depending on your business structure a commission or hybrid payment model might make sense.
+Paying employees an hourly wage works for most positions selling custom T-shirts, but depending on your business structure, a commission or hybrid payment model might make sense.
 The article, “How to Create a Pay Structure That Promotes Team and Company Growth” offers some insights into thinking about pay structure.